 My Side Hustle Story

 When I first heard the term “side hustle” I was not a fan.
 I thought the word “hustle” implied something shady, like running a con.
-However, after more than two years of operating a small business in addition to my full-time job, I can tell you that “hustle” is a fair characterization of what has to happen to be successful.
+However, after a few years of operating a small business in addition to my full-time job, I can tell you that “hustle” is a fair characterization of what has to happen to be successful.
 This is not passive income.*

 My first full year of operation I only had four customers.
 Four.
 When I did my taxes for the year, the software I used flagged me as a (slightly) higher audit risk because my business expenses were greater than my earnings.
 Like I didn’t already know that.